RebeccaClarkson/NeuroSpyke/README.md

-# Python package for analysis of neuronal whole cell patch clamp electrophysiological data.
+# Python package for analysis of neuronal whole cell patch clamp electrophysiological data
 * see [NeuroClassify](github.com/RebeccaClarkson/NeuroClassify) for import to Matlab from Igor Pro
 * README code taken from docs/usage_example.py